-- > Establish a capital planning appropriate for the actual and future needs (so as to help the business develop), complying with the regulatory requirements and associated risks; - > Ensure that, under stress scenarios, the Group maintains enough capital to accommodate the needs resulting from a risk increase; - > Optimize capital allocation, from a regulatory and an economic capital perspective, considering the Group's risk appetite, the expected growth and the strategic goals.
+- > Establish a capital planning appropriate for the actual and future needs (to help the business develop), complying with the regulatory requirements and associated risks; - > Ensure that, under stress scenarios, the Group maintains enough capital to accommodate the needs resulting from a risk increase; - > Optimize capital allocation, from a regulatory and an economic capital perspective, considering the Group's risk appetite, the expected growth and the strategic goals.

-The main capital ratios of the Group in 2023 and 2022 are presented in the Management Report.
+The main capital ratios of the Group in 2024 and 2023 are presented in the Management Report.